LarryNaaa/Technical-Summary/RESTful.md

 If the request passes through a cache and the Request-URI identifies one or more currently cached entities, those entries SHOULD be treated as stale.
 Responses to this method are not cacheable.

+> Summary:
+>
+> > PUT requests can be used to create/update resources
+>
+> > PUT requests are not idempotent
+>
+> > PUT can be cached

+##### What is the different between POST and PUT?
+1. PUT is idempotent; POST is not.
+For example: when we create a blog by sending multiple POST requests, we will create multiple blog; but if we send PUT multiple requests, we will only create one blog.

+2. PUT can be cached, but POST cannot